ayakase/ChatGPT-Translate-API/README.md

 # ChatGPT-Translate-API

 A project using VueJS, Flask, Socket.IO and OpenAI API to translate XLSX files from Japanese to Vietnamese, but still keeps the format such as text color, background color, images, font, size,.....
-To run the project:
+Markdown translator core process included but hasn't been implemented to server To run the project:

 - Install all the dependencies needed for backend and frontend